USRSE/usrse25/pages/participate/participate.md

 may be up to 10 pages in length, including figures, not counting references.
 Submissions should adhere to the
 [IEEE format](https://www.ieee.org/conferences/publishing/templates.html) in US letter size as a PDF file.
-Papers will be published via Zenodo.
+Papers will be published on [Zenodo](https://zenodo.org/communities/usrse25).
 Paper authors will likely have an opportunity to submit their paper to a special journal issue for publication after the conference.
 Accepted papers will have approximately 15 minutes to present their work during the conference.